RestKit/RestKit/Docs/TESTING.md

 RestKit includes full support for executing the test suite via the commandline via the excellent [Xcoder](https://github.com/rayh/xcoder) gem.
 The suite can be run in its entirety or as individual pieces targetting subsets of the suite.
 Test execution is performed via the `rake` tool.
 A list of the available test tasks as of this writing (obtained via `rake -T test`) follows:

-	rake test                  # Run all the GateGuru tests rake test:all              # Run all tests for iOS and OS X rake test:application      # Run the application tests for iOS rake test:application:ios  # Run the application tests for iOS rake test:logic            # Run the unit tests for iOS and OS X rake test:logic:ios        # Run the logic tests for iOS rake test:logic:osx        # Run the logic tests for OS X
+	rake test                  # Run all the RestKit tests rake test:all              # Run all tests for iOS and OS X rake test:logic            # Run the unit tests for iOS and OS X rake test:logic:ios        # Run the logic tests for iOS rake test:logic:osx        # Run the logic tests for OS X